eclipsesource/tabris-js/doc/getting-started.md

 page.open();
 ```

+### Install the tabris module

+The *tabris* module is available on [npm](https://www.npmjs.com/package/tabris).
+It can be installed using the `npm` command line interface that is available when you have [node.js](http://nodejs.org/) installed on your development machine.

+Change to a command line in your project directory and run:

+    npm install

+This will install the tabris module (the version specified in the `package.json`) in a folder named `node_modules` in your project.
+You need to do this once for every project.

 ### Test your app

-First, make sure the following prerequisites are met:
+You can test your app on an Android or iOS device (real or emulated) if the following preconditions are met:

+* you have the developer app installed on the device
+* you are logged in with your GitHub account
- - Your target Android/iOS device (real or emulated) is connected to the same network as your development machine.
-You have the developer app installed and are logged in with your GitHub account.
+* your device is connected to the same network as your development machine
- - You have [node.js](http://nodejs.org/) installed on your development machine and you can execute the `npm` command from the command line.

 In your Tabris.js project directory, type the following:

     npm install http-server -g
-    npm install
     http-server

-The first line installs the http-server we use.
+The first line installs a simple http-server on your system.
 You only need to do this once.
-The second line installs Tabris.js (the version given in the `package.json`) in your project.
-You need to do this once per project.
-The third line starts the http-server.
-The server needs to run as long as you test the application.
+The second line starts the http-server in the working directory.
+Keep it running as long as you test the application.

 In the URL tab of the developer app, enter: